maoyixie/UI-lib/skia/SKIA.md

 ### SkBlendMode

 As for enum class SkBlendMode, blends are operators that take in two colors (source, destination) and return a new color.
-For enum class SkBlendModeCoeff, these coefficients describe the blend equation used.
+For enum class SkBlendModeCoeff, aka Porter-Duff SkBlendModes, these coefficients describe the blend equation used.

 ## Backends